Do Professionals Get Better Mortgage Rates?

 Law

 Solicitors and barristers appear on most professional lists.
 LLP partners are often handled under separate partnership income criteria.
-Newly qualified solicitors are included at lenders with NQ-friendly routes.
+Newly qualified (NQ) solicitors are included at lenders with NQ-friendly routes.

 Medicine